Aluminium hydroxide: Production

 Red mud reservoirs (this one in Stade, Germany) contain the corrosive residues from the production of aluminium hydroxide.

-Virtually all the aluminium hydroxide used commercially is manufactured by the Bayer process which involves dissolving bauxite in sodium hydroxide at temperatures up to 270 C. The waste solid, bauxite tailings, is removed and aluminium hydroxide is precipitated from the remaining solution of sodium aluminate.
+Virtually all the aluminium hydroxide used commercially is manufactured by the Bayer process, which involves dissolving bauxite in sodium hydroxide at temperatures up to 270 C. The waste solid, bauxite tailings, is removed and aluminium hydroxide is precipitated from the remaining solution of sodium aluminate.
 This aluminium hydroxide can be converted to aluminium oxide or alumina by calcination.

-The residue or bauxite tailings, which is mostly iron oxide, is highly caustic due to residual sodium hydroxide.
-It was historically stored in lagoons; this led to the Ajka alumina plant accident in 2010 in Hungary, where a dam bursting led to the drowning of nine people.
-An additional 122 sought treatment for chemical burns.
+The residue (or bauxite tailings), which is mostly composed of iron oxide, is highly caustic due to residual sodium hydroxide.
+It was historically stored in lagoons; this led to the Ajka alumina plant accident in 2010 in Hungary, where a dam bursting led to the drowning of nine people, and an additional 122 sought treatment for chemical burns.
 The mud contaminated 40 km2 of land and reached the Danube.
 While the mud was considered non-toxic due to low levels of heavy metals, the associated slurry had a pH of 13.